I Know Who Killed Me: Potential director's cut

+Release

 Home media

-The DVD and Blu-ray versions were released on November 27, 2007.
+The DVD and Blu-ray versions were released on November 27, 2007 by Sony Pictures Home Entertainment.
 The art cover of the DVD shows Lohan, in blue, pole-dancing, with the faces of her alter egos Aubrey Fleming and Dakota Moss on either side.
 Among the extras are alternate opening and ending scenes with the latter showing that the entire plot was actually written by the Aubrey character.
 Other extras include an extended version of Lohan's strip dance at the club and bloopers.
 By January, the DVD had grossed $11.99 million.
-The Region 2 DVD was released January 28, 2008 with different cover art showing a close-up of Lohan, in red, doing her pole-dance at the strip club.
+The Region 2 DVD was released January 28, 2008, with different cover art showing a close-up of Lohan, in red, doing her pole-dance at the strip club.
 In the United States, the film has grossed over $28 million in estimated DVD sales.
 A Walmart exclusive Bonus Disc DVD was also included upon release, featuring two short documentaries with cast and crew interviews.